 Stainless Steel

-Stainless steel countertops have a non-porous surface that is resistant to chemicals, moisture, bacteria, mold and other common germs.
-Best of all, it is flame retardant.
+Stainless steel countertops have a non-porous surface that is resistant to chemicals, moisture, bacteria, mold and other

 Damage Indicating Replacement

-Pitting Corrosion - This occurs when the passive layer on stainless steel is attacked by chemicals, most commonly the chloride ions found in salt and bleach.
+- Pitting Corrosion: This occurs when the passive layer on stainless steel is attacked by chemicals, most commonly the chloride ions found in salt and bleach.
 The integrity of the stainless steel is compromised and over time cracking can occur, damaging the substructure underneath.

-Stress Corrosion Cracking - This is a relatively rare form of corrosion because it requires a very specific combination of tensile stress, temperature and corrosive chemicals for it to occur.
+- Stress Corrosion Cracking: This is a relatively rare form of corrosion because it requires a very specific combination of tensile stress, temperature and corrosive chemicals for it to occur.
 But when it does, all of the resistance benefits are compromised, as well as the substructure which is usually wood.

 How To Prolong Life